Welcome to Albany, Texas!

 In 1874, settlers sought law and order apart from the rough and tumble town of Fort Griffin and moved the county seat 16 miles south to a location they named “Albany.”
 They retained strong ties to the historic fort, however, and citizens of Albany are still intimately involved in documenting and restoring the site.

-The first public structure in Albany was a strong stone jail and 11 years later, in 1883, an imposing courthouse was built.
+The first public structure in Albany was a strong stone jail.
+Eleven years later, in 1883, an imposing courthouse was built.
 Both buildings still exist.
-The jail, now officially known as “The Old Jail,” is a prestigious art museum with an outdoor sculpture garden and the county archives.
-The old courthouse was carefully restored in 2004 and is a historical landmark well worth touring.
+The jail, now officially known as “The Old Jail Art Center,” is an accredited art museum with an outdoor sculpture garden and the county archives.
+The Shackelford County Courthouse was carefully restored in 2004 and is a historical landmark well worth touring.

 Citizens are friendly and enjoy local history, fine art and performing.
 Each year in June, the Fort Griffin Fandangle tells our story.